The Discrete Gaussian model, II. Infinite-volume scaling limit at high temperature: Introduction and main results

 \subsection{Outline of the paper}

-This paper relies heavily on our first article on the Discrete Gaussian model \cite{dgauss1}, and in particular we use the set up and notation from Section~\ref{sec:first_step} and Sections~\ref{sec:scales}--\ref{sec:inequalities} of that paper.
+This paper relies heavily on our first article on the Discrete Gaussian model \cite{dgauss1}, and in particular we use the set-up and notation from Section~\ref{sec:first_step} and Sections~\ref{sec:scales}--\ref{sec:inequalities} of that paper.
 Even though we included some reminders below, we will often refer to \cite{dgauss1} to avoid repetitiveness.

 The proofs of Theorems~\ref{thm:highbeta-Z2} and \ref{thm:highbeta-meso} proceed by decomposing the external field from the moment-generating function into contributions from all scales, with each contribution smooth at the respective scale.
 This is set up in Section~\ref{sec:scale_dep_ext_field}.
 Then, the main technical contribution of the present paper compared to \cite{dgauss1} is an extension of the renormalisation group map, originally defined in \cite[Section~\ref{sec:rg_generic_step}]{dgauss1}, to allow for a scale-dependent external field.
 This is carried out in Section~\ref{sec:rg_generic_step_external_field}, after technical preparation in the preceding sections.